IndigoUnited/js-address/README.md

 2. `npm install`
 3. `npm test`

-You will need [bower](https://github.com/bower/bower) installed to install the library dependencies.
+You will need [bower](https://github.com/bower/bower) to install the library dependencies.

 ## URL Rewrite